ElectiHard/Moderato/README.md

 # Moderato
-Moderate program for moderate people
+A moderate program for moderate people.